aditya-malte/SemEval-SentiMix/README.md

 # SemEval-SentiMix
-This repository will include all relevant source code related to SemEval participation by team team_swift
+This repository contains code required to replicate the results of our team - Team_Swift (aditya_malte)